iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 `tutorial <../visualize_the_system.ipynb>`_ for some graphics.

 The resulting structure is a special kind of graph which is called a directed-acyclic graph (DAG).
-Directed and acyclic means that there exist no path of vertices which starts at some node and ends at the same node.
+Acyclic means that there exist no path of vertices which starts at some node and ends at the same node.
 Equivalently, a DAG has a topological ordering which is a sequence of nodes ordered from earlier to later in the sequence.
 The topological ordering is what defines the sequence in which the functions in the tax and transfer system are evaluated.
 This ensures that the inputs are already computed before a dependent function is called.

 When `compute_taxes_and_transfers` is called, GETTSIM builds a DAG based on three inputs provided by the user: